Here’s all you need to know about the shelf life of oranges. Learn how long oranges last, how to tell if one is bad, and how to store them.

 How To Select Oranges at the Grocery Store?

-Here’s what the University of California says about picking oranges (UC):
+Here’s what the University of California says about buying fresh oranges:

 Choose oranges that are firm and heavy for their size, with fine-textured skin and no soft spots.
 Oranges should be free of cuts or bruises.
 Scars may develop on the peel where a young fruit has brushed against the tree, but these surface flaws do not affect the quality of the fruit inside.

 And that’s all you need to remember when choosing this citrus fruit at the grocery or farmer’s market.